Loading...

 Accessed 2025-01-15

 Oregon requires a Property Manager License for property management.
-60 hours (PM license) of pre-licensing education required.
+60 clock-hours of pre-licensing education required.
 Complete 60 hours of property manager pre-licensing education.
 Oregon offers a dedicated Property Manager license separate from the real estate license.
 Licensing is managed through the Oregon Real Estate Agency.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.